 Welcome to our Extension Ladders section.
-We offer both Trade and Domestic DIY Extension ladders in both 2 section and 3 section.
-We now also offer the CLASS 1 and rope operated heavy duty ladders.
+We offer both Trade and Domestic (DIY) Extension ladders in both 2 section and 3 section as well as CLASS 1 and rope operated heavy duty ladders.
 ALWAYS choose the right ladder for the job, your safety depends on it.
 You should choose aluminium ladders of sturdy construction that have been tested and certified in accordance with the British or European standard for these products...

 Domestic/DIY Ladders use: - BS 2037 class 3 Max Load 125kg

 Light Industrial & Trade use: - BS EN131 Max Load 150kg

 Industrial & Heavy use: BS 2037 class 1 Max Load 175kg